-Last Summer, at the height of LDAC, as I was trying to track how the cadets from the Golden Knight Battalion were fairing I realized that Cadet Command had delved into Social Media and were using Twitter, Facebook, and Flickr to get the word out about LDAC.
-I set up my twitter account and started following LDAC, and Lead6 (commander of Cadet Command), and the LTC PAO amongst others.
-Some of the info was useless info, but some of the tweets alerted me to interesting information that I could access and share if I thought warrented.
+Last Summer, at the height of LDAC, as I was trying to track how the cadets from the Golden Knight Battalion were fairing I realized that Cadet Command had delved into Social Media and ws using Twitter, Facebook, and Flickr to get the word out about LDAC.
+I set up my twitter account and started following LDAC, and Lead6 (Commander of Cadet Command), and the LTC PAO amongst others.
+Some of the info was useless info, but some of the tweets alerted me to interesting information that I could access and share if I thought warranted.

 Currently I follow any cadet in the Battalion that I can, all the Clarkson University twitter users I can find, and twitter feeds from various Army bases around the country.
 Sometimes I don’t really need to know that Fort Hood’s 4th of July fireworks show will start at 2100 hours, but it’s nice to know that is the kind of information that I can have real time access to.
 I follow scholarship and college search organizations, and marketing gurus, and am always getting good information and helpful links from these tweets.
 With twitter you can also share useful links, photos, and let people know web pages have been updated.
 A “tweet” will be “tweeted” when this article is posted, and all my followers and friends on Facebook will be alerted that this blog had been updated.
 They can also “retweet” this information to all their followers, which is the power of twitter.
 The first time I was retweeted by “armyrotc” I was pretty excited.